hussar-academy/challenge_app/README.md

 ## Specification

-The application is a question and answer site with features similar to [Stack Overflow](http://stackoverflow.com), but it still needs some work.
+The application is a question and answer site with features similar to [Stack Overflow](http://stackoverflow.com) but it still needs some work.

 **Don't worry if you're not able to complete all the features, do as many as you can.** When you're done push your code to your GitHub repository so that we can access it and test.
 Bonus points for deploying the application to [Heroku](http://heroku.com).
 Then write us an e-mail at academy@hussa.rs with the links.

+Most of the listed features can be implemented using core mechanisms of Ruby on Rails, reading the framework's guildelines will surely point you in right directions.
+Other ones may rely on external libraries (gems).

 ### Features